andresol/waterrower-a1-logger/README.md

 ```

 ## Using
-After starting the app one can go to the web page.
-IP:3000.
+After starting the app one can go to the web page by typing its IP:3000 int
-Start so a activity.
-E.g 192.168.1.190:3000.
+the browser.
+E.g https://192.168.1.190:3000.
 I use a iPad mini with and iPad holder.

 ## Strava